Egocentric Human Trajectory Forecasting with a Wearable Camera and Multi-Modal Fusion: Experiment

 \subsubsection{Comparison with the State-of-the-Art}

-Table~\ref{tab:comp_sota} summarizes the results of our method and the baselines on the task of egocentric human trajectory forecasting.
+Table~\ref{tab:comp_sota} summarizes the results of our method and the state-of-the-art neural network-based baselines on the task of egocentric human trajectory forecasting.
 Our CXA-Transformer achieves the lowest prediction error in terms of the estimated future position and orientation of the camera wearer.
-Its overall prediction error is nearly as half of the second best method's prediction error.
+Its E-MSE error is nearly the half of the second best method's error.
+The F-MSE achieved by our model is also lower than those of baselines.
 Fig.~\ref{fig:vis_trajs} shows three examples of the predicted trajectories of different methods as well as the ground truth and the observed trajectory.
 It can be seen that the predicted trajectory of our model aligns better with the ground truth than those of baselines.
-In Fig.~\ref{fig:vis_traj_1}, the predicted trajectory of the CXA-Transformer almost perfectly matches with the ground truth.
-In Fig.~\ref{fig:vis_traj_2}, although the prediction of the Triple-Stream LSTM aligns well with the ground truth at the beginning, it actually underestimates the walking speed of the camera wearer, and its predicted trajectory also deviates in the end, whereas the predicted trajectory of our CXA-Transformer is close to the ground truth and ends almost at the same location as the ground truth.
-In the example shown in Fig.~\ref{fig:vis_traj_3}, the ground truth trajectory is winding, which makes the prediction hard.
-The predicted trajectories of all three baselines deviate largely from the ground truth, and only the CXA-Transformer is able to predict a close trajectory in this case.

-Table~\ref{tab:diff_horizons} shows the results of predicting future trajectory at various horizons.
-The proposed CXA-Transformer also shows better performance than all baselines at shorter prediction horizons.
+Fig.~\ref{fig:diff_horizon} shows the results of predicting future trajectory at various horizons.
+The proposed CXA-Transformer shows better performance than the baselines at all different prediction horizons.
 It is worth noting that at very short prediction horizons, e.g., 1.0s, and 1.5s, the prediction error of the CXA-Transformer is not significantly lower than those of the baselines.
-However, when the prediction horizon extends, the margin of prediction error between the CXA-Transformer and baselines starts to increase evidently, showing that our CXA-Transformer is better at predicting at long horizons.
+However, as the prediction horizon increases, the error of our method grows at a slower rate than those of the baselines.